-Tanja is a prolific expert commentator on wider social and political issues, particularly in relation to Brexit, immigration and citizens’ rights.
-She has written for the Guardian and other newspapers and online media to inform debate, has appeared on the BBC, Sky News and German TV stations ARD and ZDF, as well as various radio programmes in the UK and abroad.
-Please see below for all articles and a selection of other debates, contributions and appearances by Tanja.
+I am an expert commentator on immigration, Brexit and EU citizens’ rights.
+I have written for the Guardian and other newspapers and online media to inform debate, have appeared on the BBC, Sky News and German TV stations ARD and ZDF, as well as in various radio programmes in the UK and abroad.
+Please see below for a selection of contributions and appearances.

 13 December 2019

 It seems almost like a homelessness of the soul; a rupture in the love for this country that many of us have felt for decades.

 Five million EU and UK citizens have spent 1,000 days in limbo.
 It has to end.

 I have seen the impact Brexit’s uncertainty is having.
 The EU must protect citizens’ rights – it is a question of basic humanity.